-Bata runs more than 25 manufacturing centres in 20 countries, though most facilities are located in India.
+Bata runs 22 manufacturing centres across five continents, though most facilities are located in India.
 Founded in 1894 by Tomas Bata.

 |Bata Brands SA||SWI||website|

 The Forest 500 identifies, ranks, and tracks the governments, companies and financial institutions worldwide that together could virtually eradicate tropical deforestation.
 Rankings are based on their public policies and commitments and potential impacts on tropical forests in the context of forest risk commodities (palm oil, soy, beef, leather, timber and paper).
 This company received a score of 13%.

 Source: Forest 500 (2020)